Seiya Suzuki Player Props: Cubs vs. Red Sox

-The Chicago Cubs, including Seiya Suzuki (hitting .265 in his past 10 games, with a triple, a home run, four walks and two RBI), battle starting pitcher James Paxton and the Boston Red Sox at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs, including Seiya Suzuki (hitting .278 in his past 10 games, with a triple, a home run, three walks and two RBI), battle starter Kutter Crawford and the Boston Red Sox at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Red Sox.

 Seiya Suzuki Game Info & Props vs. the Red Sox